zezutom/spark-tweetalyzer/README.md

 target/scala-2.11/tweetalyzer-assembly-0.1.0.jar
 ```

-Here is how to run the unit tests: ```sbt test```
+Here is how to run the integration tests: ```sbt test```

+Please note that integration tests run on Spark 1.4.0.
+That's due to the fact that checkpoints won't work for test streams, which are not serializable.

-Apropos, unit tests, or rather lightweight integration tests.
-Yeah, it's been a bit of a challenge due to timing issues with streaming.
+Apropos, test automation.
+Yeah, it's been a bit of a challenge due to an asynchronous nature of the streaming.
 Big thanks to Marcin Kuthan for his [excellent blog post](http://mkuthan.github.io/blog/2015/03/01/spark-unit-testing/) and [invaluable examples on GitHub](https://github.com/mkuthan/example-spark).
 My implementation follows his approach practically to the letter.
 Another resource I found very helpful was Holden Karau's [article about Effective testing of Spark programs and jobs](http://strataconf.com/big-data-conference-ny-2015/public/schedule/detail/42993).
 Her de-facto [framework for Spark's testing](https://github.com/holdenk/spark-testing-base) is definitely worth a check.

 ## Twitter Stream Sentiment Analysis
 TODO